Testing

 • PET scans use radioactive material called tracers.
 Tracers mix with your blood and are taken up by your heart muscle.

-• A special “gamma” detector that circles the chest picks up signals from the tracer.
+• Special positron detectors circle the chest to pick up signals from the tracer.
 A computer converts the signals into pictures of your heart at work.

 • A PET scan shows if your heart is getting enough blood or if blood flow is reduced because of narrowed arteries.
 It also shows dead cells (scars) from a prior heart attack.